Amari (song): Production and composition

 J. Cole revealed how the song was created on Timbaland's BeatClub YouTube channel.
 The song was produced during a Twitch live stream by Timbaland.
 When Cole heard it, he contemplated reaching out, but wrote to the beat through a rip on the internet.
 He said "I looped up the YouTube lil' rip, made a whole song on this shit.
 I spent the next two days writing and recording the song, and right when I was 90% through writin' it, I was like, I should probably call him now and get the real file."
 After asking for the file and playing the song, Timbaland said he didn't save the beat and had to remake it.

 Music video

 On May 17, 2021, Cole released the official music video for "Amari" directed by fellow North Carolina rapper Mez, who also directed the "Middle Child" video.
 Scenes in the video features Cole rapping in front of a Dreamville helicopter and in a dorm-room with the wall lined with platinum plaques.
 A message saying "hold on to your inner child," reads at the end.

 Critical reception

-Writing for HipHopDX, Clark Trent said "The Timbaland-assisted "Amari" proves the magic ultimately falls on the beatpicker as T-Minus, Sucuki and Cole all combine for a relatively limp staccato blitz of guitar loops."
+Writing for HipHopDX, Clark Trent said, "The Timbaland-assisted 'Amari' proves the magic ultimately falls on the beatpicker as T-Minus, Sucuki and Cole all combine for a relatively limp staccato blitz of guitar loops."
 Clash said Cole reflects "on his success and how he made it out even through trials and tribulations."
-Rolling Stone said the song was a standout on the album "as he alternates between agile rapping and serious singing."
+Rolling Stone said the song was a standout on the album "as [J. Cole] alternates between agile rapping and serious singing."